internetghost0/autovpn/README.md

 ```

 # errors:
 if you have the error `OPTIONS ERROR: failed to negotiate cipher with server.
-Add the server's cipher ('AES-128-CBC') to --data-ciphers`, then change `IS_UNSAFE_CIPHER` to `True`
+Add the server's cipher ('AES-128-CBC') to --data-ciphers`

+then change `IS_UNSAFE_CIPHER` to True in `./autovpn.py`